-Digital SLR Photography Tips – Your Lenses
+Digital SLR Photography Tips: Your Lenses

-Then when you come across a situation that demands a certain lens, you will know what to do and which one to use.
-Of course, if you are fortunate enough to own a powerful, long range and expensive zoom like the:
+Then when you come across a situation that demands a certain lens, you will know what to do.
+You will know which one to use.
+Of course, you may be fortunate enough to own a powerful, long range and expensive zoom like the:

-It is all too easy to become lazy and not get the shot because “It will take too long to change lenses".
-Take your time and if you can, try and pre-empt what lens you will need and change the lens before you arrive or need to start shooting.
+It is all too easy to become lazy and not get the shot because "it will take too long to change lenses".
+Take your time and if you can.
+Try and pre-empt what lens you will need and change the lens before you arrive or need to start shooting.

-As a beginner, or newbie, I would suggest that your first lens should be a “Walk-around" lens.
+As a beginner, or newbie, I would suggest that your first lens should be a "walk-around" lens.
 Basically one that has a reasonable zoom, good quality and that covers focal lengths needed by everyday situations.

 One last, important note I think I have mentioned somewhere before, is take care when changing lenses.
 Keep out of windy and/or dusty environments and try to change the lens inside a bag.
 Dust on your mirror isn’t so bad, but when it hits your sensor it can be a pain to remove it.